smwaqas89/NCA-AIIO-Associate/readme.md

 - Used for CNNs, RNNs, LSTMs
 - Crucial for training vision & language models

-**Simple:** The library that makes neural networks run faster on GPUs.
+  The library that makes neural networks run faster on GPUs.

 ---